FAITH ASSISTS WITH THE ENDURANCE OF PAIN

-What does joy mean to you?
-For me, joy is defined by hope.
 My hope for the future comes from my faith in Jesus.
-Knowing He loves me more than anyone ever could gives me the hope that my future is set in stone; no matter what anyone else says or does to me, His love for me is more important and more valuable.
+Knowing He loves me more than anyone else ever could gives me the hope that my future is set in stone: No matter what anyone else says or does to me, His love for me is more important and will help me endure.